-Nearly everyday, you’ll find me plugging my phone into the van so I can listen to my list of podcasts.
-I can’t believe I didn’t listen to podcasts years ago, because now I’m hooked.
+Nearly every day, you’ll find me plugging my phone into the van so I can listen to my list of podcasts.
+I can’t believe I didn’t listen to podcasts years ago when I had a commute, because now I’m hooked.
 If not during my drive, I listen to podcasts while shopping for groceries or cleaning the house.

 Podcasts, music, and other forms of entertainment can be all you need to keep your sanity as a mom.
-When I feel ready to crack, I’ll watch a funny movie or show to get me out of my funk.
+When you feel ready to burst, watch a funny movie or show to get you out of your funk.

 Reading is another one of my sanity-saving tactics.
 Every night, I wind down by reading a book, whether fiction or non-fiction.
 It’s my way of shutting down for the day and giving myself permission to relax.

 Do you use those precious nap hours to get as many things done around the house as possible?